Stocks Start Second Half On an Upswing

 "Our perspective is we're going to have pretty modest growth and modest inflation" in the second half of the year, said Greg Woodard, who directs portfolio strategies at Manning & Napier.
 "We see rates grinding a bit higher but [monetary] conditions are going to remain fairly accommodative around the world," Mr. Woodard said.

-In Europe and Asia, a flurry of manufacturing readings added to confidence in the health of the world economy, lifting stocks.
+A flurry of manufacturing readings added to confidence in the health of the world economy, lifting stocks and government bond yields.

+U.S. Treasurys extended losses after the Institute for Supply Management said U.S. factory activity picked up in June.
+Earlier, data also showed eurozone factories posting their busiest month in more than six years in June, and signs of momentum in Japan and China.

 As investors favored risk assets, gold fell 1.2% to $1,227.10 an ounce, around its lowest since May, while the dollar rose 0.6% against the yen.

-The Shanghai Composite inched up 0.1% after a private gauge of China's factory activity rebounded in June to show an expansion, echoing last week's official data.
+The Shanghai Composite inched up 0.1% after a private gauge of China's factory activity rebounded in June to show an expansion.

 (END) Dow Jones Newswires